 Now smart is opening a completely new chapter.

-At the Paris Motor Show in the autumn of 2016, the smart fortwo, smart fortwo cabrio and smart forfour with electric drive will celebrate their world premieres.
-This not only makes smart the only car manufacturer to offer its whole model range electric – the smart fortwo cabrio is also the only electric cabriolet on the market.
+At the Paris Motor Show in the autumn of 2016, the smart fortwo, smart fortwo cabrio and smart forfour with electric drive had their world premieres.
+This not only makes smart the only car manufacturer to offer electric versions of its entire model range – the smart fortwo cabrio is also the only electric cabriolet on the market.
 Look forward to an electric family that once again takes the lead in the future of mobility.